SolarArbiter/SolarArbiter.github.io/dataaccessworkflow.md

     user.
 A user's roles typically only grant permissions necessary for their job function or title.
-For instance, an organization administrator's roles will have permissions to create new roles and permissions, while a user in their organization's roles may only have permission to view and write data to the organization's forecasts.
+For instance, an organization administrator's roles will have permissions to create new roles and permissions, while a non-administrative user's roles may only have permission to view and write data to the organization's forecasts.
     Roles may also be created to share data with users outside of the organization.